We encourage all pet owners to spay or neuter their pets.

 Clatsop Animal Assistance Inc. offers financial assistance to county residents to help spay or neuter or for emergency care for their pets.
 For information, call the shelter at (503) 861-0737.

-Tri-City Spay and Neuter, a nonprofit group dedicated to reducing pet overpopulation, offers discount certificates accepted by local veterinarians to residents of the Seaside School District to help pay to spay or neuter their cats and dogs.
-The group raises money for the certificates through its volunteer-run thrift shop.
-Discount certificates can be picked up at the Tri-City Spay and Neuter Thrift Shop at 600 Broadway, No. 6, in Seaside.
-The store accepts items to sell.
+Spay and Neuter Association, a nonprofit group dedicated to reducing pet overpopulation, offers discount surgery certificates accepted by all local veterinarians to residents of Clatsop County.
+The group raises money through donations of items for resale in its volunteer-run thrift shop.
+Discount certificates can be picked up at the Spay and Neuter Thrift Shop at 600 Broadway, along the Riverwalk in Seaside.
+For more information call (503) 738-7040.

 - For every person born in the United States, 15 dogs and 45 cats are born.